2-Fluoroadenine

 2-Fluoroadenine (2-FA) is a toxic adenine antimetabolite which can be used in laboratory biological research for counterselection of wildtype bacterial or eukaryotic (i.e. animals, yeast, plants, diatoms, brown algae) APT (adenine phosphoribosyltransferase) genes.
 Therefore, knockouts or mutants for APT, which are resistant to 2-FA, can be selected.

+2-Fluoroadenine is a critical intermediate for pharmaceutical drugs and can be synthesized within the lab from 2,6-diaminopurine, which is an inexpensive and readily available compound.
+In the cell, 2-Fluoroadenine is synthesized and exhibits a large range of antibacterial activity.
+2-Fluoroadenine acts as an inhibitor of blood-platelet adhesion, and when combined with actinobolin, produces a greater combined effect of preventing or treating infections.
+In cancer treatments, 2-Fluoroadenine, has been used to treat head and neck cell carcinoma by the progressive removal of RNA and protein synthesis within tumor cells.